trevorism/secure-http-utils/Readme.md

 Simple java library to perform Secure HTTPS calls on Trevorism

 ## How to Use
+This library requires a secrets.properties on the root classpath with a valid `clientId` and `clientSecret`

 ## How to Build
 `gradle clean build`